alflennik/use-flow/documentation/tutorial.md

   ```
   This snippet uses destructuring to pull out the state and actions from useFlow.
 Currently there is nothing there, which just means our component does nothing.

-  But even when we do start adding state and actions here, I want to note that the list does not be comprehensive, and it will only include state or actions which are needed within the React component part of the file.
+  But even when we do start adding state and actions here, I want to note that the list does not need to be comprehensive, and it will only include state or actions which are needed within the React component part of the file.
 Since this is hard to explain without examples, just know there will be more on this later.
 - ```js
   initialState: {},
   ```